One of the most charming hotels in Scandinavia

 Esaias Tegner rhapsodized over Gustav III, Sweden’s king from 1754-1791.
 Sven Vintappares Gränd in Stockholm’s Old Town is a short alley between Västerlånggatan and Stora Nygatan.

-The original name, Swen Wintapperes grendh, is undoubtedly after Sven Staffansson (His Royal Majesty’s Faithful Servant and Wine Steward).
+The original name, Swen Wintapperes grendh, is undoubtedly after Sven Staffansson who served as His Royal Majesty’s Faithful Servant and Wine Steward.

-He is referred to several times in city records in conjunction with household business, and according to Tord Olsson Nordberg, he owned a house in the Galatea block.
+He is referred to several times in city records in conjunction with household business, and according to Tord Olsson Nordberg, he owned a house in the Galatea block, the same block where the hotel is located.